This post contains affiliate links. Please read my disclosures.

 For full recipe instructions go to the recipe card at the end of this post.

-- Melt the chocolate with the butter in a glass bowl over a pan of simmering water.
+Melt the chocolate and butter together in a glass bowl set over a simmering pan of water (or the microwave).
+Then set aside.

-- For these brownies we don’t use a bain marie for melting the chocolate.
-You just need a large glass mixing bowl (or you can use a metal one) then rest it over a pan of simmering water.
-You want the bowl to drop just a little into the saucepan but nowhere near the water.
-The mixing bowl should be large enough so that once the chocolate has melted you can add in the rest of the ingredients.
-Truly a one-bowl recipe.
+To melt the chocolate you can either use a bain marie, the microwave or a large glass mixing bowl (or you can use a metal one) rested over a pan of simmering water (which is usually my go-to).
+If you are going down the latter route you want the bowl to drop just a little into the saucepan but nowhere near the water.

-- Once baked, leave the brownies in the tin to cool in the fridge for at least four hours.
+Once baked, leave the brownies in the tin to cool to room temperature then chill (still in the tin) in the refrigerator for at least four hours.
 This makes the brownies much easier to cut.

 Use dairy-free dark chocolate and substitute coconut oil for the unsalted butter.
 To make the brownies refined sugar-free simply substitute the caster sugar for coconut sugar.

-Allow the brownies to fully cool then cut and layer up in an airtight containers, placing a piece of baking parchment between each layer.
-Allow to defrost the brownies at room temperature.
+Place the brownies in the fridge to chill for 4 hours then cut and layer up in an airtight containers, placing a piece of parchment paper between each layer.
+Allow the brownies to thaw at room temperature for about an hour before serving.

 Almond Flour Brownies